 - Post signage that clearly communicates workplace safety protocols, both inside the workplace, and before entry into the workplace.
 Specify if there are masks, social distancing, vaccination or testing requirements.
 Include signs in multiple languages as needed.
 The CDC has signage resources available to print to support COVID-19 recommendations.

 - Rapid antigen testing is an effective way to prevent the spread of COVID-19 in the workplace.
-Employers can set up weekly, or biweekly testing programs for symptomatic and asymptomatic employees and can extend testing to family members as well to increase peace of mind.
+Employers can set up weekly, or biweekly employee COVID-19 testing programs for symptomatic and asymptomatic workers and can extend testing to family members as well to increase peace of mind.

 - Encourage employees to practice daily health checks (temperature or symptom evaluation.)
 Employees who feel unwell, have symptoms of COVID-19, have a sick family member or roommate at home, or think they may have been exposed to someone with COVID-19 should immediately notify their supervisor and stay home.

-Businesses and organizations need adaptable, efficient and easy to use COVID-19 testing management software
+Businesses and organizations need adaptable, efficient and easy to use employee COVID-19 testing management software

 Whether it is testing a few employees a week or managing a large employee roster, Primary.Health provides turnkey, rapid antigen testing programs for employers so that they can keep their businesses, both large and small, up and running safely.
 Our platform is streamlined, automated and affordable and is designed to make testing simple, easy and effective.